dspruell/aslookup/README.md

 * Team Cymru -- http://www.team-cymru.org/IP-ASN-mapping.html

 The client implements both a simple Python module (aslookup) as well as a CLI utility (`as-lookup`).
-The lookups are currently done using DNS, which works well for a one-off lookups.
-It is not optimized for bulk lookups over the Whois protocol.
+The lookups are done using DNS with asynchronous processing for improved performance when handling multiple IP addresses.

 Both IPv4 and IPv6 addresses are supported.
 The client also maintains a listing of IP networks which are unroutable internet addresses, typically in special use RFC ranges.
 In this way it can both filter out addresses from queries which are a waste of time, as well as provide context to the user on the address.

+## Performance

+Starting with version 2.0.0, aslookup uses asynchronous DNS lookups to significantly improve performance when processing multiple IP addresses.
+The tool automatically processes multiple addresses concurrently (up to 15 simultaneous requests by default) while maintaining the same CLI interface and output format.
+This provides substantial speed improvements for bulk lookups without requiring any changes to existing usage patterns.

 ## Installation